 Respiratory side effects include postmarketing reports of dyspnea and chest discomfort.

 Other side effects include postmarketing reports of fatigue, fever, and hot flashes/flushes.

 1. "Product Information.
 Makena (hydroxyprogesterone)."
 Ther-Rx Corporation, Bridgeton, MO.

-Not all side effects for Delalutin may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Delalutin may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Delalutin (hydroxyprogesterone)